sachithmuhandiram/codereview/docs/API-Documentation.md

     Method : `GET`

     This is Home page for individual user.
 When a request hits here, checks whether it has a valid JWT, if it doesnt then redirect to `/login` route.<br>
-    Valid JWT expire time will increase (need to update).
+    Valid JWT expires time will increase (need to update).

 5. `gateway:port/email`
     Method : `GET`<br>